Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 They provide resilient access to upstream data and support backpressure should the data be arriving faster than the application is capable of processing.

+Before sources can be used, an actor system and materializer need to be brought into implicit scope.

+@@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #sources_implicit_setup }

-As a primer, sources may be used as a method for subscribing to updates.
+Once done, sources may be used as a method for subscribing to updates.
 For example:

 @@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #transaction_source_examples }

 Like queries, sources fall into several categories.

+### Payments

+@scaladoc[Payments](stellar.sdk.op.PayOperation) are the subset of Operations that cause payments to be made to an account.
+This is similar to the [Operations](#operations) query methods, but will only return `CreateAccount` and `Payment` operations.

+@@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #payment_source_examples }

 ### Transactions